Santa Barbara’s Earth Day Celebration Over the Years

 By 2019, the festival had reached new heights.
 A special Friday night concert was held in addition to the weekend of back-to-back musical performances, The Green Car Show became one of the largest on the West Coast, and the park held more than 200 exhibitors.
 That year, about 35,000 environmentally conscious individuals attended the Santa Barbara Earth Day Festival.

-In 2020, thousands of people from all over the world tuned in to a virtual Santa Barbara Earth Day Festival celebrate environmental action and lifted up the work that still needed to be done.
+In 2020, thousands of people from all over the world tuned in to a virtual Santa Barbara Earth Day Festival to celebrate environmental action and lift up the work that still needed to be done.
 Actress Julia Louis-Dreyfus, Actor Jeff Bridges, and Former Vice President Al Gore inspired attendees with messages of hope about the future of the planet.
-Although the world was facing a crisis we did not yet fully understand the impacts of, the climate crisis was garnering more attention and we were seeing in real-time the positive effects of our reduced impact on the environment.
+With COVID, we were seeing in real-time the positive effects of our reduced impact on the environment.

 2022